gradha/gradha.github.io/src/articles/29-kerf-timestamps-done-almost-right-nim.rst

 storing it `encoded in emoji
 <http://www.emojicode.org/docs/guides/compile-and-run.html>`_ just for fun and
 to annoy other people.
-It would be a really poor storage decision, and Scott would loudly complain about performance bottlenecks, but it wouldn't hurt the type at all in the language.
+It would be a really poor storage decision, and Scott would loudly complain about Unicode conversion performance bottlenecks, but it wouldn't hurt the type at all in the language.
 Next we will do this in C++ (I mean the Kerf timestamp, not the weird emoji shit).

 .. raw:: html